All Episodes

 So he will sing or compose so they can prosecute or impeach Trump.

-Uh, you know, this is a man's life, a 69-year-old man's life.
+You know, this is a man's life, a 69-year-old man's life.

-He could have been prosecuted by another U.S. attorney's office, and it would have been judged on its merits.
+He could have been prosecuted by another U.S. Attorney's Office, and it would have been judged on its merits.

-In other words, the criminal system, we don't need a special counsel to go after people that didn't pay their taxes in 2010 or whatever.
+Right, in other words, the criminal system, we don't need a special counsel to go after people that didn't pay their taxes in 2010 or whatever.

-But it seemed like they dre were dragging this out of mothballs that a decision had already been made back in 2014 not to prosecute.
+But it seemed like they were dragging this out of mothballs that a decision had already been made back in 2014 not to prosecute.

-Well, I mean, there the reason is obvious.
+Well, I mean, the reason is obvious.

-I'm not joining, frankly, in the characterizations of the Mueller's office as being on a witch hunt or the Southern District, but uh the facts are what they are.
+I'm not joining, frankly, in the characterizations of the Mueller's office as being on a witch hunt or the Southern District, but the facts are what they are.

-I mean, the the Manafort case had absolutely nothing to do with uh Russia so-called collusion uh or the president.
+I mean, the Manafort case had absolutely nothing to do with Russia so-called collusion or the president, yet Manafort is sitting in a jail cell.

 Well, and then also there are people that commit crimes, which raises a whole other question that I want to ask you about.

-But first I want to ask you about Alan Dershowitz's comments.
+But first, I want to ask you about Alan Dershowitz's comments.

-I mean, it becomes one big cluttered mess in my mind, but but it turns out Michael Cohn didn't have such information.
+I mean, it becomes one big cluttered mess in my mind, but it turns out Michael Cohn didn't have such information.

-Well, uh Michael Cohn, what's very significant about him is he pled guilty, but he does not have a plea agreement.
+Well, Michael Cohn, what's very significant about him is he pled guilty, but he does not have a plea agreement.

-But either way you you would phrase it.
+But either way, you phrase it.

 To me, it means that the prosecutors in the Southern District were not sufficiently confident that what he's telling was the truth, or to put it this way, they don't think he's a viable witness.

-Then why were the words inserted in that plea agreement, the ones that got all the attention at the direction of and you're right, Michael had said something very differently.
+Then why were the words inserted in that plea agreement the ones that got all the attention at the direction of, and you're right, Michael had said something very differently.

 I almost took it, and this is just total conjecture on my part, interpretation on my part.